MAKING AN OFFER

-You will only offer on one property at a time.
-If you offer on more than one simultaneously, it is possible that you could end up on contract on more than one home, the extrication from which could require the services of an attorney.
+You will only offer on one home at a time.
+If you offer on more than one simultaneously, it is possible that you could end up in contract on more than one home.
+The extrication from this situation could require the services of an attorney.

 Review the Disclosure Package (DP)

 It’s long.
 It’s super, super boring.
 But it’s necessary.
 While you should familiarize yourself with all of it, we’ll point out areas that are of particular interest.
 The DP includes disclosures about the home from the seller (they have to disclose all known defects of material importance) as well as financial statements, minutes, and by-laws if there is a Homeowner’s Association (HOA).
 It is likely that you will sign a receipt for this document package that will accompany your offer.

 All offers must have a pre-approval (PA) and proof-of-funds (POF) with them.
 It is useless to submit an offer without them.
 Should we not have copies of these items, we will be unable to write an offer for you.
 We encourage clients to get these to us long before they wish to write an offer so that we may work with you on any discrepancies or mistakes contained in them.